 Massachusetts Rule of Civil Procedure 8.1 requires a creditor that's filing a collection lawsuit to:

 By requiring the plaintiff to include this information along with the complaint, Massachusetts law ensures that consumers get critical information when facing a collection lawsuit.
 If any of this information is inaccurate or missing, you likely have grounds to fight the lawsuit.

-Arguably the most arduous requirement for the plaintiff is showing the chain of ownership—especially when the debt has been transferred multiple times.
+Arguably the most arduous requirement for the plaintiff is showing the chain of ownership, especially when the debt has been transferred multiple times.
 Under the rule, the plaintiff must show each bill of sale, assignment, or other document evidencing the transfer of ownership of the debt, beginning with the original creditor, and including a specific reference to your account number.
-If you’re getting sued, you should review the complaint and accompanying documentation carefully to ensure the plaintiff has included proof of every transfer and that each transfer refers specifically to your account.
-If there isn't a complete chain of ownership leading up to the plaintiff who's suing you, then the plaintiff doesn't have the right (called "standing") to sue you.
+If you're getting sued, you should review the complaint and accompanying documentation carefully to ensure the plaintiff has included proof of every transfer and that each transfer refers specifically to your account.
+If a complete chain of ownership leading up to the plaintiff who's suing you isn't present, then the plaintiff doesn't have the right (called "standing") to sue you.